elipinguel/ObsidianNursing/content/Rib Fracture.md

 - Pain management
 - Inspiratory spirometer

+## Flail chest:
-If floating ribs that bulge out with expiration and collapse with inspiration, need OR surgery to fix.
+- Floating ribs that bulge out with expiration and collapse with inspiration
+- Need OR surgery to fix
+- Need intubation